 All questions should be directed initially to the site/project manager.
-If a question is legal in nature, and early resolution of the question could change how the restrictive covenant is approached or greatly expedite the review process, the site/project manager may ask OGC to address the issue prior to submission of the RC package.
-Once the IC is drafted by the owner or the owner’s representative, the IC and supporting documents should go to the site/project manager, who must determine if the IC document includes the appropriate restrictions or requirements and if the necessary supporting documentation has been provided by the owner (See Attachment 5, Declaration of Restrictive Covenant Checklist).
+If a question is legal in nature, and early resolution of the question could change how the proposed IC is approached or greatly expedite the review process, the site/project manager may ask OGC to address the issue prior to submission of the IC package.
+Once the IC package is prepared by the owner or the owner’s representative, the IC and supporting documents should go to the site/project manager, who must determine if the IC document includes the appropriate restrictions or requirements and if the necessary supporting documentation has been provided by the owner (See Attachment 5, Declaration of Restrictive Covenant Checklist.
+This checklist was created to assist in review of RC packages; however, the checklist provisions relating to groundwater contamination can be considered for non-RC ICs too).
 The site/project manager is not required to review or comment on the title work assuming the title work was prepared within 6 months of submittal to the site/project manager.
-If the title work is older than 6 months, the site/project manager may request updated title work.
+If the title work is older thanmust 6 months at the time of submittal to the FDEP site/project manager for review, the site/project manager may request that the title work be updated, which may be provided either by submission of an affidavit of title from the owner confirming the current status of title (See Attachment 8) or by submission of an updated Title Report.
+However, if the title work is older than one year, a title affidavit is not sufficient and updated title work should be submitted.
 The site/project manager should then route those documents to the OGC for legal review, approval, and signature.
 The FDEP OGC should only receive the request for legal review of the IC directly from the site/project manager and not from the property owner or owner’s representative.

 For contracted local government-lead petroleum contaminated sites, the site/project manager’s decision to allow the use of an IC will be reviewed by one of the Petroleum Restoration Program (PRP) Local Program Coordinators (who will involve the appropriate Tallahassee technical staff, as needed).
 The District Waste Program Administrator should approve the technical determination for District-lead sites, and the appropriate Tallahassee Program Administrator should approve Tallahassee-lead sites.
 District staff may always seek input from Tallahassee staff, if desired.

-The site/project manager, in conjunction with the designated FDEP or local program PE or PG responsible for the technical review for the site, should review and approve the geological and engineering details prior to forwarding the unsigned RC with supporting documentation to the FDEP OGC.
-The site/project manager must also review the draft RC to ensure that the RC includes the correct maintenance requirements for, and restrictions on use of, the property.
+The site/project manager, in conjunction with the designated FDEP or local program PE or PG responsible for the technical review for the site, should review and approve the geological and engineering details prior to forwarding an IC package with supporting documentation to the FDEP OGC.
+The site/project manager must also review the draft IC to ensure that the IC includes the correct maintenance requirements for, and restrictions on use of, the property, if applicable.
 Generally, three (3) types of restrictions/requirements are used:

 water use restriction; and/or

-requirement to maintain engineering control (e.g., soil cap); and/or
+requirement to maintain engineering control (e.g., soil or synthetic cap); and/or

 land use restrictions.

-Along with the draft RC document, the OGC needs the following prior to reviewing any RC package (see Declaration of Restrictive Covenant Checklist, Attachment 5):
+Along with the draft RC document, if applicable, the site/project manager and the OGC need the following prior to reviewing any IC package (see also IC Checklist, Attachment 5):

 Deed.

 A copy of the recorded deed should be provided that identifies the current real property owner.
 The owner of the property shown on the deed should match the name of the person agreeing to restrict the property.
 If the names do not match, additional information should be provided to clarify ownership.